pcichowicz/HPLC/doc/Using-HPLC.md

 The peak detection and quantification  in HPLC involves the following steps.

 1. Estimation of signal background using Statistical Nonlinear Iterative Peak (SNIP) estimation.
-2. Using peak maxima with thresholds, automatic peak detection is done
+2. Using peak maxima with thresholds, automatic peak detection is performed
-3. Chromatogram is divided into "peak windows" where one peak is present, if a window is heavily overlapped with singal then the peaks are grouped into a single winodw.
+3. Division of the chromatogram into "peak windows", where each window ideally contains a single peak.
+If a region contains overlapping peaks, they are grouped into a single window.
-4. Windoes with N peaks, skew-normal distributions are inferred with peak properties (location, maximum value, and width at half-maximum) as initial guesses.
-Each window in the chromatogram is inferred in this way.
+4. For windows with multiple peaks, skew-normal distributions are fitted using initial guesses based on peak properties such as retention time, maximum signal, and width at half-maximum.
-5. Each distributions expected signal is computed with best-fit parameters, then the integrated signal over the entire peak is computed and stored.
+5. Each distribution’s expected signal is computed using the best-fit parameters, and the integrated area under each peak is calculated and stored.

-The rest of the notebook will go into more detail for each part.
+The remainder of this notebook will walk through each of these steps in detail.